ARLENE STEPPUTAT, M.A.

 When her father died suddenly four days before her 12th birthday and right before Christmas, Arlene’s journey with death and dying began.
 By the time she turned 38, she had lost friends and family through everything imaginable — suicide, murder, accident, illness — and she was nearly killed by a drunk driver herself.

 Arlene was on the front lines of the AIDS crisis in New York in the 1980’s, being a key player in bringing forward the first program for babies with AIDS in the country.
 She was Program Director for the Alzheimer’s Association of the Central Coast (California).
-She continues to work as Manager of Volunteers at Visiting Nurse and Hospice of Santa Barbara (California).
+For eight years worked as the Manager of Volunteers at what was formerly Visiting Nurse and Hospice of Santa Barbara (California).
+The agency rebranded as VNA Health in late 2019.